matty-plumski/MattsResBazSite/content/post/sensitive.md

 Use the format below to create your panel.
 It needs to be saved as a `.csv` file - you can create it in Excel.
 The first four headings have to be exactly the same as the example: FirstName, LastName, Email, ExternalDataReference.
 The rest of the headings can be whatever variables you want embedded in your data set.
 One of these should contain the same participant ID as is in the ExternalDataReference column.
 In this example, we called that column “ID” - you can call it something different as long as you use that name consistently when following other parts of these instructions which refer to ID.

-You can include the name and email address as it they will be stripped out of the results as long as you use the recommended column names (FirstName, LastName, Email, ExternalDataReference).
+You can include the name and email address as it they will be stripped out of the results as long as you use the recommended column names (`FirstName`, `LastName`, `Email`, `ExternalDataReference`).
 Including the name in the panel allows you to personalize the email you will be sending out for survey.
 By following the rest of these instructions, Qualtrics will omit any information in the first four columns, leaving only the ID (and whatever other additional columns you add) in the dataset at the end of the survey.

 #### Second: Create the Survey
 Create a survey.
-(New to Qualtrics?
-Here’s their basic documentation on creating a survey.)

 Create a new panel, choose to `import` from a file, and upload your .csv file.
 If you’ve never created a panel before, Qualtrics has instructions here.
 When you upload the .csv file into the panel, the column with the heading "ID" (and any additional columns you added to its right) should be in blue, the rest should be black.

-Now, you will add Embedded Data to the survey so the ID, as well as any additional columns you added to its right, will be included in your data set.
+Now, you will add `Embedded Data` to the survey so the ID, as well as any additional columns you added to its right, will be included in your data set.
 Click the Survey Flow button.

 ![](https://i.imgur.com/LP0d0AB.png)